-The Federal Government in cooperation with the States and Territories need to significantly reduce the level of alcohol abuse in Australia, especially in geographic and demographic hot spots.
+The government in cooperation with the States and Territories need to significantly reduce the level of alcohol abuse in Australia, especially in geographic and demographic hot spots.
 A solid starting point would be by examining the pricing structure of alcohol, including taxation, the marketing of alcohol and regulating the distribution, availability, and consumption of alcohol.
 In addition consideration needs to be given to the economic and social issues associated with the drug, as well as rehabilitation and education initiatives (Australian Democrats media release, 12 March 2008).

-ADCA will continue to consult with relevant stakeholders with the aim of assisting the ACT Government in its deliberations, and the implementation of recommendations from this discussion paper.
+In the case of this submission ADCA has drawn on the expertise of professional frontline workers from the widest possible spectrum.
+ADCA will continue to consult with relevant stakeholders with the aim of assisting the Inquiry in its deliberations, and the implementation of recommendations.